wout/dat-metadata-standard/README.md

 or at the full capacity of the 16 kB limit.

 ### External dependencies
-Sometimes it may not be feasible or even impossible to store all dependencies on-chain.
+Sometimes it may not be feasible, or even impossible, to store all dependencies on the blockchain.
 Examples are p5.js, three.js, python or Blender to name a few.
-There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced.
+There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.

 ## Metadata
 The Elpis Metadata Standard builds on the existing